Rosacea and light therapy: what to know

 Rosacea and light therapy

 Red light therapy is typically delivered through specialized devices that emit red and NIR light.
-These devices can be used in a variety of settings, including in clinics, spas, and at home.
+These devices can be used in a variety of settings, including clinics, spas, and at home.
+For flexible routines, an infrared sauna blanket can provide targeted, relaxing sessions for both skin and muscle recovery.

 It is important to note that while red light therapy has shown promise in a variety of applications, there is still much research that needs to be done in order to fully understand its benefits and limitations.